Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 For example, a common goal is that distributed packet captures must be in an existing data format such as PCAP [@pcap] or C-DNS [@I-D.ietf-dnsop-dns-capture-format] that can be used as input to existing analysis tools.
-In that case, use of a Format-preserving technique is essential.
-This, though, is not cost-free - several authors (e.g. [Brenker & Arnes] (https://pdfs.semanticscholar.org/7b34/12c951cebe71cd2cddac5fda164fb2138a44.pdf)) have observed that, as the entropy in a IPv4 address is limited, given a de-identified log from a target, if an attacker is capable of ensuring packets are captured by the target and the attacker can send forged traffic with arbitrary source and destination addresses to that target, any
+In that case, use of a format-preserving technique is essential.
+This, though, is not cost-free - several authors (e.g. [Brenker & Arnes] (https://pdfs.semanticscholar.org/7b34/12c951cebe71cd2cddac5fda164fb2138a44.pdf)) have observed that, as the entropy in an IPv4 address is limited, given a de-identified log from a target, if an attacker is capable of ensuring packets are captured by the target and the attacker can send forged traffic with arbitrary source and destination addresses to that target, any